ArchangelX360/gradle-icon-generator-plugin/README.md

   to `include("**/*Icons.java")`
 - `iconFieldType` the icon field pattern that selects which fields are being parsed as icons by filtering on the field's type, defaults to `String`
-- `outputDirectory` the root directory of the generated icons
+- `outputDirectory` the root directory of the generated icons, defaults to `<gradleProjectBuildDirectory>/icons`

 Example of configuration: